ices-eg/WKPHM/README.md

     provided, but presence was noted)
 5. Merges those presence records with the entire database and assigns presence and counts = 0 to the records with no presence observation
-6. There was a single duplicate record for this sp
+6. There was a single duplicate record for this species where one entry included a count = 1 and one a count = 3.
+The counts were summed to 4 and the duplicate line removed.

 <!-- end list -->